apache/submarine-site/contribution/contributions.md

 **Apache Submarine** is an [Apache2 License](https://github.com/apache/submarine/blob/master/CONTRIBUTING.md) Software.

-Contributing to Zeppelin (Source code, Documents, Image, Website) means you agree to the Apache2 License.
+Contributing to Submarine (Source code, Documents, Image, Website) means you agree to the Apache2 License.

-1. Make sure your issue is not already in the [Jira issue tracker](https://issues.apache.org/jira/browse/ZEPPELIN)
+1. Make sure your issue is not already in the [Jira issue tracker](https://issues.apache.org/jira/browse/SUBMARINE)
-2. If not, create a ticket describing the change you're proposing in the [Jira issue tracker](https://issues.apache.org/jira/browse/ZEPPELIN)
+2. If not, create a ticket describing the change you're proposing in the [Jira issue tracker](https://issues.apache.org/jira/browse/SUBMARINE)
 3. Setup travis [Continuous Integration](#continuous-integration)
 4. Contribute your patch via Pull Request on our [Github Mirror](https://github.com/apache/submarine).